tonkatsuki/tonkatsuki-blog/content/posts/ipv4-subnetting/index.md

 99 is close to that 128 from our 2<sup>7</sup> operation.
 We could count down by 4's from 128, or we could minus an even smaller power of two to get us closer.
 How about 32?
 That puts us right on 10.34.96.0/22!
 By remembering the powers of two, we need to barely think about division, multiplication, or exponents.
 Although it's good to know the math, remember, we want to subnet *quick*!

 Another great way, if you love tech like me, is also to just think about RAM sizes.
 RAM usually comes in 1GB, 2GB, 4GB, 8GB, 64GB, 128GB, and so forth.
-If you remember other ram sizes that aren't directly powers of 2, like 24GB, 96GB, etc, you'll be very quick on your feet.
+If you remember other ram sizes that aren't directly powers of two, like 24GB, 96GB, etc, you'll be very quick on your feet.

 Since we got that out of the way, let's figure out one last thing on this tangent, what's our IP range?
 We're working in 10.34.96.0/22, and the next boundary is 10.34.100.0/22, so...